Ruins (comics): Issue #2

-Sheldon is traveling on a plane with Raven Darkholme, who has developed dissociative identity disorder.
-She has neglected to take her prescribed pills, resulting in her shapeshifting uncontrollably, which leads to her death.
+Sheldon is seated on a plane next to Raven Darkhölme, who has developed dissociative identity disorder from assuming too many different identities through her shapeshifting abilities.
+Having neglected to take her prescribed pills, Darkhölme begins shapeshifting uncontrollably and dies.
 When the plane lands, government agents take her body away while a protest against President X's government is underway.
-An agent bumps into Max Eisenhardt, damaging a magnetic dampening device that he carries to nullify his powers, which causes all metal objects nearby to attach to him, killing him and several others.
-Later, Sheldon visits a special prison in Texas which houses many mutants, including Scott Summers, Katherine Pryde, Kurt Wagner and Pietro Maximoff, all of whom have been mutilated and deformed in efforts to control their powers while trying to escape.
-Sheldon is given a tour by the warden, Wilson Fisk, who says that the only reason Sheldon was allowed to see the prison was because President X knew Sheldon was dying and wanted to grant a dying man his wish.
-Sheldon visits a carnival where Johnny Blaze performs and commits suicide by setting his skull on fire.
-Sheldon interviews Ben Grimm, who describes the painful deaths of this world's counterparts of the Fantastic Four and Victor von Doom when their spaceship flew through a cloud of radiation: Grimm had refused to pilot the ship due to safety concerns, so Reed Richards hired von Doom instead.
+An agent bumps into a hippie named Max Eisenhardt, damaging a magnetic dampening device that he carries to nullify his powers, which causes all metal objects nearby to attach to him, killing him and several others and inflicting massive damage to the airport and plane.

+Later, Sheldon visits a special prison in Texas run by Wilson Fisk which houses many mutants.
+Scott Summers was blinded in order to control his eye beams, Kitty Pryde died after attempting to phase through the bars of her cell only to become stuck, Kurt Wagner is self-cannibalizing, and Pietro Maximoff has had his limbs amputated to prevent him from using his superhuman speed.
+Fisk informs Sheldon that the only reason he was allowed to see the prison is because President X knows he is dying and wants to grant a dying man his wish.

+Sheldon visits a carnival where Johnny Blaze performs and commits suicide by setting his face on fire.
+Sheldon interviews Ben Grimm, who describes the deaths of the Fantastic Four and Victor von Doom when their spaceship flew through a cloud of cosmic radiation: Grimm had refused to pilot the ship due to safety concerns, so Reed Richards hired von Doom instead.
 Sheldon decides to begin writing his book, which he will title Marvels.
-However, he discovers that he has run out of the medication he has been taking; he has been infected with a virus passed on to him by his former Daily Bugle co-worker Peter Parker, caused by an irradiated spider that Parker himself experimented on that resulted in a highly infectious rash all over his body.
-The virus overcomes Sheldon, and he dies.
-As he lies on the ground, ignored by the passersby, his notes scatter in the wind.
+However, he discovers that he has run out of the medication he has been taking; he has been infected with a virus passed on to him by his former Daily Bugle co-worker Peter Parker, caused by an irradiated spider that Parker experimented on that resulted in an infectious rash developing over his entire body.
+The virus kills Sheldon, and he is ignored by passerby as his notes scatter in the wind.